asiaopenstack/icehouse/readme.md

 ## Installing OpenStack on Ubuntu 12.04 LTS
 OpenStack's technology stack consists of a series of interrelated projects which controls a given deployment of hardware providing processing, storage, and networking.
 Deployments are managed using a simple UI and a flexible API which can be used by third party software.

 Infrastructure is meant to be [open, trustworthy and secure](http://www.stackgeek.com/blog/kordless/post/a-code-of-trust).
 The best way to ensure trust in infrastructure is the use of Open Source software and [hardware](http://en.wikipedia.org/wiki/Open_Compute_Project) exclusively at the infrastructure level.

-This guide is dedicated to helping individuals deploy OpenStack for use with the [xov.io](https://github.com/stackmonkey/xovio-pool) project.
-Xov.io's goal is to create a highly a highly distributed cloud backed by a simple cryptocurrency payment system.
-Participation in a xov.io enabled compute pool provides resource and revenue sharing among participants.

 This guide and the software it contains are released under the MIT Open Source license.
 Anyone is welcome to use these scripts to install OpenStack for evaluation or production use.